Spanish Language and Culture Immersion

 - Participate in a community service project in Bilbao, Spain.

-- Students will receive a certificate of completion for 10 hours of community service at the end of this program.
+- Students will receive a certificate for 10 hours of community service.

 30 Hours of Spanish Language Courses